shujathkhan/nextjs-drag-cards-multi-user/README.md

 ## Learn More

+- To learn more about [PubNub](https://www.pubnub.com/docs/quickstarts/javascript)
+- To learn more about [react-beautiful-dnd](https://github.com/atlassian/react-beautiful-dnd)
+- To learn more about [MSWjs](https://mswjs.io/)
 - To learn more about Next.js, take a look at the following resources:

   - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.